 - All eligible halibut will be weighed and filleted aboard the boat.

-- Anyone caught cheating in the tournament will forfeit all cash prizes and loose their position in the top 25 leader board immediately.
+- Anyone caught cheating in the tournament will forfeit all cash prizes and lose their position in the top 25 leader board immediately.

 - There is a passenger minimum of 10 for any trip to depart.